 I would like to invite you to the first meeting of the HAAS and CSUCI Cybersecurity Conference on February 11, 2019.
 This is going to be a biannual conference, to be held this year at HAAS on Feb 11, and at CSUCI on Oct 7.
-I attach an early flyer which will be resent with more information in mid January.

 This conference aims to serve Ventura, Santa Barbara and LA Counties.
 There is a lot of interest and need in the area of cybersecurity.
 We have local groups that work in